 The third of the above 3 wouldn't have mattered so much if the first issue wasn't so overt.

 After shutting down in 2010, Yahoo! announced they inked a long-term agreement with Media.net on September 27, 2012 to run a contextual ad program (which was reviewed above).
-In 2013 Yahoo! also signed a non-exclusive deal with Google to syndicate Adsense for content ads and mobile AdMob ads.
+In 2013 Yahoo! also signed a non-exclusive deal with Google to syndicate AdSense and mobile AdMob ads.

 Microsoft has an ad program named pubCenter.
 However they only briefly had it open to smaller independent webmasters before shifting it toward focusing primarily on mobile ads and Windows 8 apps.
 When it first opened up via a YieldBuild partnership it performed strongly, but then they used smart pricing to drive down ad rates.